SMendoza8197/osTicket-HelpDesk/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Agent Creation</h1>
+<h1>osTicket - Help Desk Ticket</h1>
-This tutorial outlines how to create an agent account in osTicket.
+This tutorial outlines how to work a ticket as help desk in osTicket.

 <h2>Environments and Technologies Used</h2>